sjodmak/doc-samples/README.md

-#Read Me
+# Disclaimer

 This repo is just a personal sandbox for me to use while learning git.
-For official Anchore documentation, visit this [docs.anchore.com](https://docs.anchore.com/).
+For official Anchore documentation, visit [docs.anchore.com](https://docs.anchore.com/).